Promoting Equality, Diversity and Human Rights

 - Ensure that the CCG Governing Body actively leads and promotes Equality and Diversity throughout the organisation.

-Our equality information provides an overview of how we meet our public sector equality duty, both through commissioning and employment.
+Our information links below provide an overview of how we meet our public sector equality duty, both through commissioning and employment.
 We endeavour to work with our community interests and internal groups to prioritise our work which will produce better outcomes.
-This information is not exhaustive and there are key CCG documents which provide further information about our policies, objectives and actions.

-We have listed the main equality documents below and provided the links for reference:
+We have listed our main documentation below and provided the links for reference: